isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-24-post-spies-virgins-pimps-and-hitmen-singapore-through-the-western-lens.md

 permalink: /vol-11/issue-1/apr-jun-2015/svph
 layout: post
 ---
+#### VIRGINS, PIMPS AND HITMEN Singapore Through the Western Lens Western filmmakers have always had a fascination for Singapore. **Ben Slater** tells you why

-#### While Singapore’s own film industry has thrived and collapsed and then risen again, the history of foreign film production, particularly that of filmmakers from Europe and America making movies in and about the island is a long and fascinating one.
+While Singapore’s own film industry has thrived and collapsed and then risen again, the history of foreign film production, particularly that of filmmakers from Europe and America making movies in and about the island is a long and fascinating one.
 This history is a reflection of the way Singapore has transformed over the last 50 years as well as changing perceptions of Singapore in the West.

 #### **The First Films**
 In the early 1930s, Frank Buck - the self-promoting Texan showman and exotic animal “collector” - pitched up in Singapore with a small film crew to shoot a version of his bestselling memoir <i>Bring ‘Em Back Alive</i> (1932), re-enacting scenes of tigers and elephants being captured in their natural habitat.
 It was a huge success and spawned several sequels.
 Singapore, as depicted by Buck, contrasted the untamed wilderness of the jungle with the colonial sophistication of the Raffles Hotel.
 The result was a compelling myth of tropical Asia that was eagerly consumed by American film audiences.